Couffo Programme Unit

 Plan Benin supported all 6 communes of Couffo in improving the birth registration system by providing necessary materials and training system workers.
 A birth certificate provides children with an official identity, giving them easier access to services such as health and education.

-Children and adults in the communities are also trained on child protection to help prevent threats such as child trafficking and neglect through Plan Benin’s PROTECT project.
 Plan Benin helps children organise themselves into rights committees and helps them develop sustainable skills through training in areas such as baking, photography, mechanics and shoe-making.
 An ongoing media campaign is also raising community awareness on child rights.

 Livelihood and household food security